Distributed-denial-of-service attacs (DDoS) Attacks Explained: How They Work and How to Protect Yourself

 DDoS – How it works and how to protect your home

 One of the largest DDoS attacks ever seen happened during Halloween 2024 when the total amount of traffic to one application reached as high as 5,6 Tbps (Terabits per second).
-To better understand the massive data traffic, it can be compared to the Helsinki Ring I (Kehä I) a busy morning when a car collision creates a massive queue of cars stopping all traffic for hours until first responders can release the traffic again.
+To put this into perspective, imagine a heavily congested highway during rush hour where a sudden accident halts traffic for hours—this is how a DDoS attack clogs internet traffic.

 The DDoS attack was initiated through a network of hacked Internet of Things device (IoT), estimated to be around 13 000 such devices.
 How to protect your home device and why criminals are interested in hacking them can be found through Home network and router security | NCSC-FI.